af4092/Login-Load-Data-Swing-Desktop-Application/README.md

   - The `Exit` button (btnExit) terminates the application by calling `System.exit()`.

-- The following Java code demonstrates a simple `JDBC` (Java Database Connectivity) program.
+- Following is a complete example that demonstrates `JDBC` (Java Database Connectivity) connecting to a database, executing a simple query, and processing the query result with JDBC.
+The program connects to a local MySQL database and displays the students whose last name is Smith.

   - The code imports the necessary classes for JDBC and SQL operations.